“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 $ pip install statsd

-A typical StatsD integration with application looks like:
+A typical StatsD integration with an application looks like this:

 - StatsD Client - This is used to collect the metrics from the application.
-The client library injected to application and statsd injected code starts collecting the metrics and sends it to the server for processing.
+The client library is injected into the application and statsd injected code starts collecting the metrics and sends it to the server for processing.

-- Graphite - This is used for visualization purpose along with Carbon that is a high-performance service that listens to time-series data.
+- Graphite - This is used for visualization purposes along with Carbon, which is a high-performance service that listens to time-series data.
 StatsD Server sends the parsed data to Graphite.
 The graphite visualizes the metrics in different graphs.

 Here’s how we can do it using our Python StatsD library: